-Islanders eliminated from playoff hunt despite win
+Islanders beat Devils 4-2, but eliminated from playoff hunt

 NEWARK, N.J.
+(AP) -- The New York Islanders are finishing the season as one of the NHL's hottest teams - and one with no place to go, except home.

-(AP) -- The New York Islanders have been eliminated from playoff contention despite running their winning streak to five games.
+The Islanders were eliminated from playoff contention Saturday night despite running their winning streak to five games with a 4-2 decision over the New Jersey Devils behind two goals by Anders Lee and 37 saves by Jaroslav Halak.

-Roughly an hour after beating the New Jersey Devils 4-2 on Saturday night, the Islanders' playoff hopes were dashed when the Toronto Maple Leafs clinched the final playoff spot in the Eastern Conference by rallying for a 5-3 win over the Pittsburgh Penguins.
+Roughly an hour after the win, the Islanders' playoff hopes were dashed when the Toronto Maple Leafs clinched the final playoff spot in the Eastern Conference by rallying for a 5-3 win over the Pittsburgh Penguins.

-The Islanders had kept their faint hopes alive by getting 37 saves from Jaroslav Halak and two goals from Anders Lee.
+What made the Islanders' late run so remarkable was that they did it with captain John Tavares sidelined for the last four games with a lower-body injury.

+''I just think a lot of guys have really stepped up,'' Lee said. ''In the absence of Johnny, we've all stuck together and had a good focus and we had a job six games ago to close it out the best we could and we've done that so far.
+I think guys have all been leaders in this room and we go out every night and try to make things happen.''

+The Islanders were last in the conference in mid-January and made a run that had them in a playoff spot on March 24.
+They lost the next three games and never made it back to a postseason position.

-Toronto had come into the day needing a win to secure the final berth and it nailed it down with three goals in the final 5 1/2 minutes, eliminating both the Islanders and the Tampa Bay Lightning.
+Toronto came into the day needing a win to secure the final berth and it nailed it down with three goals in the final 5 1/2 minutes, eliminating both the Islanders and the Tampa Bay Lightning.

 Adam Pelech and Jason Chimera also scored for the Islanders, who put their final run together with Halak in goal.
 He is 6-1-0 since being recalled from Bridgeport of the AHL on March 23.

+''We play simple,'' Halak said before Toronto won. ''We're not trying to make complicated plays.
+We cycle the puck well and it's working for us.''

 Beau Bennett scored twice for the Devils, who have three wins in their last 23 games (3-16-4).

-Keith Kinkaid had 16 saves.
+''We had our opportunities,'' said Devils goaltender Keith Kinkaid, who had 16 saves. ''Halak has our number (11-4-2), just like (Steve) Mason (Philadelphia) doesn't have our number.
+He has been playing well obviously since he has been back up here and definitely a key driving their team.''

 Halak kept the Islanders in the game early, stopping 14 first-period shots, including a breakaway by Taylor Hall.